rust-lang/book/second-edition/src/ch20-03-graceful-shutdown-and-cleanup.md

               found type `std::thread::JoinHandle<_>`
 ```

-Let's address the second error, which points to the code at the end of
+Let’s address the second error, which points to the code at the end of
 `Worker::new`; we need to wrap the `thread` value in `Some` when we create a
 new `Worker`.
 Make the following changes to fix this: